-Migration of the Dallyas family to the New World and Oceana
+Migration of the Dallyas family

 Thousands of Scots left their home country to travel to Ireland or Australia, or to cross the Atlantic for the North American colonies.
 The difficult crossing was an enormous hurdle, but those who survived found freedom and opportunity in ample measure.
 Some Scots even fought for their freedom in the American War of Independence.
 This century, their ancestors have become aware of the illustrious history of the Scots in North America and at home through Clan societies and other organizations.
 Passenger and immigration lists show many early and influential immigrants bearing the name Dallyas: Alexander Dallas who settled in Jamaica in 1775; Jacob, John, Joseph, Mathew, Samuel, Thomas, and William Dallas all arrived in Philadelphia, Pennsylvania between 1830 and 1865.